 New Cross, Lewisham

-An ethnically and socially diverse district located south-west of Deptford
+A lively and diverse district located south-west of Deptford

 This was the site of a crossroads on the Kent/Surrey border and New Cross Heath was recorded in the 15th century, when the surrounding area was still heavily wooded.